hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

 ---
 layout: "docs"
-page_title: "Auth Backend: AWS-EC2"
+page_title: "Auth Backend: AWS"
-sidebar_current: "docs-auth-aws-ec2"
+sidebar_current: "docs-auth-aws"
 description: |-
-  The aws-ec2 backend allows automated authentication of AWS EC2 instances.
+  The aws backend allows automated authentication of AWS entities.
 ---

-# Auth Backend: aws-ec2
+# Auth Backend: aws

-The aws-ec2 auth backend provides a secure introduction mechanism for AWS EC2 instances, allowing automated retrieval of a Vault token.
-Unlike most Vault authentication backends, this backend does not require first-deploying, or provisioning security-sensitive credentials (tokens, username/password, client certificates, etc).
-Instead, it treats AWS as a Trusted Third Party and uses the cryptographically signed dynamic metadata information that uniquely represents each EC2 instance.
+The aws auth backend provides an automated mechanism to retrieve a Vault token for AWS EC2 instances and IAM principals.
+Unlike most Vault authentication backends, this backend does not require manual first-deploying, or provisioning security-sensitive credentials (tokens, username/password, client certificates, etc), by operators under many circumstances.
+It treats AWS as a Trusted Third Party and uses either the cryptographically signed dynamic metadata information that uniquely represents each EC2 instance or a special AWS request signed with AWS IAM credentials.
+The metadata information is automatically supplied by AWS to all EC2 instances, and IAM credentials are automatically supplied to AWS instances in IAM instance profiles, Lambda functions, and others, and it is this information already provided by AWS which Vault can use to authenticate clients.

 ## Authentication Workflow

+There are two authentication types present in the aws backend: ec2 (which was formerly the only type supplied in the aws-ec2 auth backend) and iam.
+Each has a different authentication workflow, and each can solve different use cases.
+See the section on comparing the two auth methods below to help determine which method is more appropriate for your use cases.

+### EC2 Authentication Method

 EC2 instances have access to metadata describing the instance.
 (For those not familiar with instance metadata, details can be found